PESAO: Psychophysical Experimental Setup

 Totally Looks Like – How Humans Compare, Compared to Machines

 Perceptual judgment of image similarity by humans relies on rich internal representations ranging from low-level features to high-level concepts, scene properties and even cultural associations.
-However, existing methods and datasets attempting to explain perceived similarity use stimuli which arguably do not cover the full breadth of factors that affect human similarity judgments, even those geared toward this goal.
+However, existing methods and datasets attempting to explain perceived similarity use stimuli that arguably do not cover the full breadth of factors that affect human similarity judgments, even those geared toward this goal.

 Random Polyhedral Scenes: An Image Generator for Active Vision System Experiments